thanhvanpham/Chest-CT-scans-prediction/README.md

 ### 4.2 Dropout Experiments

-To address overfitting, dropout layers were introduced and evaluated with varying rates using:
+To address overfitting, I created a function:

 runNNModel_DropOut(D)

-The goal was to determine the optimal regularization level for better generalization on unseen data.
+And tested different dropout rates.
+Without dropout, the model gets too attached to the training data.

 ---

 ### 4.3 Activation Function Experiments

-Different activation functions were tested using:
+I also experimented with:

 runNNModel_ActivationFunctions(A)